 But we realize that they travel the trails at a much different pace than the full-sized four wheel vehicles.
 It is the travel pace that surfaces as the most visual problem; gaps begin forming in the line as the terrain changes and people speed up or slow down to adjust to it.
 Once the gaps begin to grow, invariably someone misses a turn and part of the group gets lost.
-This results in a lot of down time while the lost group is searched for and then reunited with the trail group.
+This results in a lot of down time while the lost group is searched for and serious "stuck".
+Winches are marketed for the size vehicle they are expected to be used on, and rated accordingly.
+A small winch on an ATV just doesn't have the pulling power and vehicle mass required to assist with the larger stuff.

-Another problem with the disparity of vehicles is the availability of adequate help in the case of a rollover or a serious
+Another problem with the disparity of vehicles is the availability of adequate help in the case of a rollover or a